urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 1. You want to contribute to an open source project.
 Forking serves as a way to test out changes to the code of a project without affecting the upstream repository in any way.
 In this case, the original maintainer of a project could evaluate whether proposed changes from your forked repository are acceptable, and if so, merge them into the open source project.
 As such, forking makes it so people can collaborate on projects without having to share 'collaborator' status on projects, which may is especially helpful for open source projects.
 2. You want to use the code in a repository as the foundation for a project you are building.
 For example, you may want to fork a repository that contains the foundation for a personal website.
+In that case, you could fork the initial repository, make changes to your fork, and use your forked repository to create your website.
+In this example, you are likely forking a repository with no intent on trying to suggest code changes to the original upstream repository.
+That is totally okay and encouraged for stuff like this!

 So, what is the difference between forking and branching?
 As their names suggest, forking and branching are VERY similar to one another.
-Forking, however, creates an independent copy of a repository, while branching means you develop in parallel within the same repository.
+Forking, however, creates an independent copy of a repository, while branching means you can develop in parallel within the same repository.

 In practice, you will most often using branching instead of forking.
 But if you did want to fork a repository, you can do that through the GitHub GUI by: